hraban/dynamic-classes/website/source/index.md

 ### What is happening

+2010 Dec 21
+moved to github.

+2008-May-26
-2008-May-26 - We've split off from metatilities and are living large and on our own!
+We've split off from metatilities and are living large and on our own!
 More tests and documentation coming ... soon (we hope).

 </div>
 </div>